OrchardCMS/OrchardCore/src/docs/reference/modules/Queries/README.md

 ```

-However, if you want to expose a custom object (e.g. only DisplayText) you need to uncheck `Return Content Items` checkbox and change `Schema` to look like this:
+However, if you want to expose a custom object (e.g. only DisplayText), you need to uncheck `Return Content Items` checkbox and change `Schema` to look like this:

 ```json
 {